GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

 This means that one can derive quantities of interest (such as the maximum-stage exceedance-rate at a hazard point) from the random scenarios, and the result will be arbitrarily close to the PTHA18 values IF the random sample is sufficiently large.

 In all cases it is the users responsibility to determine a sample size sufficient for accurate results, and that the sampling strategy gives stable results for their application.
 In general the adequacy of different methods and sample-sizes will vary case-by-case.

 ## Get the source-zone event data, and some maximum-stage data.
 ---------------------------------------------------------------

 The first step is to get the scenario data for the source-zone of interest.
 Here we choose to work with heterogeneous-slip scenarios from the `kermadectonga2` source-zone.
+One could equally work with `variable_uniform` scenarios, or other source-zones.

 ```r
 # Get the scripts to access the PTHA18